pranabekka/pranabekka.github.io/content/drafts/prog-rep-6.md

   `[` to start a list,
   or `Shift + Tab` to de-indent a line.

-* Vim inspired normal mode shortcuts for structural editing.
+* Vim inspired normal mode shortcuts.

 * MIT Scratch as a library/module.
   LÖVE game framework in a block editor.